imohitmayank/a_lazy_data_science_guide/docs/machine_learning/genaidetection.md

 ## Text

-- Detecting AI generated text can be challenging, as AI generated text can be very similar to human generated text.
-However, there are some methods that can be used to detect AI generated text.
+- Detecting AI generated text might seem impossible, as how can we distinguish text written by human from AI, where even different people have so many diverse way of writing!?
+This diversity comes from individual knowledge, experience and understanding of the language.
+That said, on a personal level, there are some implicit or explicit patterns that we use to distinguish something written by us *(or our loved ones)* from someone else's.
+And this is what AI text detection system try to leverage *(but on a much grander scale)*, to find patterns that distinguish AI generated text from human generated one.

-- The simplest approach to detect AI generated text is to use classifiers *(mostly neural network based)* that will distinguish AI generated text from human generated text.
+- The simplest approach to detect AI generated text is to use classifiers *(mostly neural network based)*.
 This approach is based on the assumption that AI generated text has different statistical properties than human generated text, and that these properties can be learned by a classifier.
 The classifier can be trained using a labeled dataset of AI generated text and human generated text.
 Once the classifier is trained, it can be used to detect AI generated text in new data.
+Let's look at some of the methods,

 ### Kaggle Competition Winning Solution